StratusLab/registration/openldap/tar/src/main/resources/share/README.md

 You should now be ready to add the skeleton of your database.
 Make a copy of the file /usr/share/stratuslab/registration-openldap/ldif/cloud-data.ldif.
-Modify the copy to suit your installation, in particular giving a value for the administrator password.
+Modify the copy to suit your installation, if necessary.

 Now add this skeleton to your database: